 Why should we look to sustainable tourism now?

-Tourism and travel, after coronavirus travel restrictions are lifted, might look and feel quite different from what you were used to.
-Mass tourism will be restricted in one way or another by most governments, and it remains to be seen how many countries will actually see their tourism sectors fully open up in the latter half of 2020.
+Tourism and travel, now that coronavirus travel restrictions are lifted, look and feel quite different from what you were used to.
+Mass tourism has been restricted in one way or another by most governments, and it remains to be seen how many countries will actually see their tourism sectors flourish at pre-pandemic levels.

-This means local businesses will suffer a major loss of income, especially in less developed countries and upcoming destinations.
-These people are highly dependant on tourists visiting their corner of the world, and now that the stream of visitors has essentially dried up your visit can really make a difference.
+This means local businesses have suffered a major loss of income, especially in less developed countries and upcoming destinations.
+These people are highly dependant on tourists visiting their corner of the world, and now that the stream of visitors has taken a big hit your visit can really make a difference.
 The way sustainable tourism can make a difference here is twofold; helping local tourism recover and keeping you away from crowded hotspots.

-By booking activities and accommodations with locally-owned businesses in less popular destinations, your money will help these regions survive the coming economic recession.
-By visiting more out-of-the-way places, you will get to avoid the crowds and thereby the risk of viral contagion.
+By booking activities and accommodations with locally-owned businesses in less popular destinations, your money will help these regions survive today’s economic recession.
+By visiting more out-of-the-way places, you will get to avoid the crowds.
 And if you can manage to leave a smaller ecological footprint while you’re at it, all the better!

 With this in mind, here are several ways you can adapt your travel habits to the changing times ahead: